react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 ### Combining navigation props

 When you nest navigators, the navigation prop of the screen is a combination of multiple navigation props.
 For example, if we have a tab inside a stack, the `navigation` prop will have both [`jumpTo`](tab-actions.md#jumpto) (from the tab navigator) and [`push`](stack-actions.md#push) (from the stack navigator).
-To make it easier to combine types from multiple navigators, you can use the `CompositeScreenProps` type:
+To make it easier to combine types from multiple navigators, you can use the `CompositeScreenProps` type.

+For example, if we have a `Profile` in a navigator, nested inside `Account` screen of a stack navigator, we can combine the types as follows:

 ```ts
 import type { CompositeScreenProps } from '@react-navigation/native';